 Codes.
-In box 10 and boxes 12 through 17, the corporation will identify each item by entering a code in the column to the left of the dollar amount entry space.
-See List of Codes. later.
+In boxes 10, 12, 13, and boxes 15 through 17, the corporation will identify each item by entering a code in the column to the left of the dollar amount entry space.
+See List of Codes, later.

 Attached statements.
 The corporation will enter an asterisk () after the code, if any, in the column to the left of the dollar amount entry space for each item for which it has attached a statement providing additional information.
 For those informational items that can't be reported as a single dollar amount, the corporation will enter an asterisk in the left column and enter "STMT" in the dollar amount entry space to indicate the information is provided on an attached statement.